youssef-mansor/TheAgentCompany/workspaces/tasks/admin-check-employees-budget-and-reply/task.md

 2. Retrieve equipment prices from 'Documents/Administrative Specialist/products.pdf' on owncloud(http://the-agent-company.com:8092)

-3. Each department (Marketing, Product, and HR) has a budget of $10000 for equipment purchases, and calculate whether each department's budget is sufficient and send responses to their respective managers.
+3. Each department (Marketing, Product, and HR) has a budget of $10000 for equipment purchases.
+Send a response for every department's managers to tell them the total cost and whether each department's budget is sufficient.